 Ingrid L. Nelson (Section 01)

 Limited to 25 students.
-Spring semester.
 Professor Nelson.

-If Overenrolled: Preference given to ENGL and EUST majors.
+How to handle overenrollment: Sophomores will have priority.
+Preference given to ENGL and EUST majors.

 Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: emphasis on written work, readings, artistic work.